·

 To start out, I would recommend for the best results doing full body workouts more along the lines of 2 times a week to give your entire body enough recovery time to feel better and not be too sore.
 As your body gets used to it, you can start doing full strength training routines that call for 3-4 days of the week.

-What about weight training for women who are of a “certain age”?
+What about weight training for older women?

 I’ve got you covered with these 7 Best Strength Training Exercises for Women Over 35.